-Sara Pollock Department of Mathematics
+Sara Pollock

+MAD 6406 (F19) Syllabus

+General Information

 Instructor: Dr. Sara Pollock

 email: s.pollock@ufl.edu,

 office: LIT 444

-fall 2018 office hours: M W Period 4 (10:40-11:30), or by appointment
+fall 2019 office hours: W F Period 9 (4:05-4:55p), or by appointment

+Class Time and Location

-MWF Period 8 (3:00-3:50p), Little Hall Room 235
+M W F Period 8 (3:00-3:50p), Little Hall Room 217

+Required Text

 Numerical Linear Algebra, L. Trefethen and D. Bau, III.
 Published by SIAM: Society for Industrial and Applied Mathematics, 1997.

+Highly Recommended Text

+Matrix Computations, G. Golub and C. Van Loan.
+Published by The John's Hopkins University Press (third edition, 1996).

+Description and Goals

 Description.
-(Credit hours: 3), Topics most useful in applications with emphasis on numerical techniques: systems of linear equations, positive definite systems, least squares problems, singular value decomposition, and eigenvalues.
+(Credit hours: 3), Topics most useful in applications with emphasis on numerical techniques: systems of linear equations, positive definite and Toeplitz systems, least squares problems, singular value decomposition, and eigenvalues.
 Numerical stability and efficiency of algorithms as well as effect of perturbations on the problem.
 Companion to MAD 6407.

 Topics.

-Fundamentals and the SVD (Ch 1)

-QR Factorization and least squares (Ch 2)

-Conditioning and Stability (Ch 3)

-Systems of Equations (Ch 4)
+Fundamentals and the SVD (Ch 1) QR Factorization and least squares (Ch 2) Conditioning and Stability (Ch 3) Systems of Equations (Cn 4)

 Eigenvalues (Ch 5)

 Iterative methods (Ch 6) as time permits.

 Goals.
 Understand the mathematical framework of basic matrix decompositions used in numerical analysis and scientific computing.
 Prerequisites.
 MAS 3114, 4105, or 4124 (Linear Algebra); and programming language.

-Grades will be calculated according to the following percentages ('+' and '-' assigned at upper and lower ranges of each grade):
+Grading Policy Grades will be calculated according to the following percentages ('+' and '-' may be assigned at upper and lower ranges of each grade): Midterm 25% 90%-100% А Homework 35% 80-89% В Final Exam 30% 70-79% С Class Participation 10% 60-69% D <60% F Total 100% Class Participation.

-Midterm 30% 90%-100% Α

-Homework 30% 80-89% В

-Final Exam 30% С

-Class Participation 10% 60-69% D

-<60% F

-Total 100% H

-Class Participation.
 Your participation grade will be determined by the following factors.
 (1) Showing up to class on time on a regular basis and attending the entire class.
 (2) Asking for clarification if you do not understand a concept or assignment.
 (3) Maintaining the appearance that you are paying attention in class.
 Homework.
 Problem sets will be assigned regularly.
 You are welcome to discuss problems with each other and/or with me, but the solutions you turn in must be your own.
 Any code turned in must be your own.
 You are discouraged from searching the internet for solutions.
 If you do refer to an outside source, you should cite that source.
 Wikipedia, blogs and tutorial websites are not valid sources.
 Some problems will include writing basic matlab code.
 In some cases I may ask you to submit the code (by email) so that I may run it.
-Not all problems will be graded; homework grades will be assigned based on completeness (attempting all problems), and on your solutions to a few of the problems turned in.
+Not all problems will be graded on all homeworks; homework grades will be assigned based on a combination of completeness (attempting all problems), and on your solutions to those explicitly graded.
 Exams.
 There will be two exams: a midterm and a final.
 The final exam will be comprehensive, and is designed to prepare you for the qualifying exam.
 Each exam will be at least partially given in class.
 Exams may also have a take-home component which may involve producing running code.
 This work is expected to be your own, and you will receive a zero on the entire exam if it is not.
 Exam dates will be posted.

-Symbolic Math.
+Class Policies Symbolic Math.
 The focus of the class is on the basic computational algorithms in floating-point arithmetic used in scientific computation.
-Generally, you should not use the symbolic math toolbox (or use the matlab command "syms").
+Generally, you may not use the symbolic math toolbox (or use the matlab command "syms") on any homework or exam question.
 We may use it on occasion for comparison.
 Attendance.
 It is in your best interest to attend lectures.